tpm2-software/tpm2-tools/man/tpm2_import.1.md

   * **-i**, **\--in-file**=_FILE_:

-    Specifies the filename of symmetric key (128 bit data) to be imported.
-OR, Specifies the filename for the RSA2048 private key file in PEM and PKCS#1 format.
+    Specifies the filename of the key to be imported.
+For AES keys, this file is the raw key bytes.
+For assymetric keys in PEM or DER format.
 A typical file is generated with `openssl genrsa`.

   * **-C**, **\--parent-key**=_PARENT\_CONTEXT_: